and welcome to our German Word of the Day. This time we will take a quick look at the meaning of:

 - Ich habe mir einen Merkzettel für morgen geschrieben.

-- I wrote a notepad for tomorrow.
+- I wrote a reminder for tomorrow.

 - Für die Mathearbeit brauche ich einen Spickzettel.